Wyatt Kaldenberg

-Wyatt C. Kaldenberg (born 1957 in California, USA) is an American white supremacist and a supporter of Tom Metzger's Neo-Nazi White Aryan Resistance (WAR) organization.
+Wyatt C. Kaldenberg (born 1957) is an American white supremacist and a supporter of Tom Metzger's Neo-Nazi White Aryan Resistance (WAR) organization.
 He is also an Odinist (a type of Germanic neopaganism), and an author of several books.

 Early life

 Kaldenberg was born in a working-class Mormon family in a small California town in the Mojave Desert.
 As a teenager he was associated with the Young Socialist Alliance, a Trotskyist organization.

 Enrolling in a Job Corps training programme in Salt Lake City in the 1970s, Kaldenberg became "aware of racial realities" after having fights with blacks and Muslims.

 White Aryan Resistance

 In the early 1970s Kaldenberg joined Tom Metzger's White Aryan Resistance.
 He was the managing editor of their paper WAR until 1989 and Metzger's bodyguard.

 SPLC lawsuit

 In October 1990, the Southern Poverty Law Center and the Anti-Defamation League won a civil judgement against Metzger and WAR on behalf of the family of Mulugeta Seraw, who was murdered by white power skinheads associated with the group.
 Metzger then encouraged his supporters to send donations to Kaldenberg rather than to him or to WAR, in order to avoid paying the judgement.
-Kaldenberg was the subject of a court order freezing his funds, pending court review.
-In January 1991, Kaldenberg began withdrawing money from the frozen account just hours after the order was issued.
-He was ordered by a San Diego municipal judge to return it.
-Kaldenberg refused to obey the order and was jailed for 10 days for contempt of court.
+In January 1991, Kaldenberg was the subject of a court order freezing his funds, pending court review.
+Just hours after the order was issued, he began withdrawing money from the frozen account, and was ordered to return it by a San Diego municipal judge.
+When Kaldenberg refused to obey the order, he was sentenced to 10 days in jail for contempt of court.